-Cultural and creative industries
+Cultural and creative industries - drivers of development

 Title: Global Project Culture and Creative Industries

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Global, priority regions: Iraq, Jordan, Kenya, Lebanon, Senegal and South Africa

 Overall term: 2018 to 2020